GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

 The broker and authorizer apps both use TLS encryption when serving requests.

-You may choose to use your own domain, certificates, and trusted Certificate Authority.
+You may choose to use your own hostname, certificates, and trusted Certificate Authority.
 Alternatively, for development and testing purposes only, you may create self-signed certificates as described below.